Colel Chabad: Services

 Each summer, Colel Chabad runs a two-week widows' therapeutic retreat while caring for participants' children in summer camps.

 Colel Chabad offers absorption services, job counseling, senior programs, a library and an evening yeshiva for Russian immigrants in Jerusalem.
 Its Kolel Tifereth Zkainim is a network of cultural/educational "clubs" for Soviet immigrants in Ashdod, Ashkelon, Jerusalem and Lod.
 Colel Chabad also schedules Russian-language Passover Seders throughout Israel for new immigrants.

 In 1991, Colel Chabad began organizing mass bar mitzvahs for Russian immigrants to Israel who had not been able to keep Jewish traditions in their homeland.
 To date, the organization has performed over 17,000 bar and bat mitzvahs.
 The annual event for 1,000 Russian-immigrant boys and girls takes place at the Western Wall in the presence of government officials, Chief Rabbis and other dignitaries.
 Colel Chabad volunteers spend months preparing each child to participate in the special day, and each boy receives a pair of tefillin while each girl receives a sterling-silver candlestick.
 The event concludes with an all-day trip to an amusement park.

 The various free-loan funds operated by Colel Chabad address the financial needs of widows and orphans, newlyweds, small-business owners, and shluchim to the Former Soviet Union who wish to purchase a home there.

 Since 1997, Colel Chabad has subsidized weddings for needy couples at the Chabad-managed Gutnick and Hadar wedding halls in the Givat Shaul neighborhood of Jerusalem.
 The charity pays for 40% of weddings for poor couples and 50% for children of widows, accounting for a total of 440 subsidized weddings annually.
 The two halls are also lower-priced than wedding halls in the center of town for the general religious public.

 Calendar

 Colel Chabad prints a yearly calendar with a compilation of laws and Chabad customs pertaining to the various weeks of the year.
 It is available in booklet format (Hebrew and English) as well as in a Hebrew language wall format for synagogue use, and its online version is published in both Hebrew and English.

 Donations

 The charity receives donations from large and small donors alike.
 It distributes a pushka (charity box) which it encourages contributors to donate to every Friday before Shabbat candle-lighting.
 Large donors are honored at its annual dinner in New York.

 According to media reports, Colel Chabad was the main charity supported by Sholom Rubashkin, who donated millions of dollars from profits earned by his now-bankrupt company, Agriprocessors.
 Rubashkin was twice honored at the charity's annual dinner.

+One year after the Simchat Torah terrorist attacks in southern Israel on Oct.
+7, Debbie and Michael Flacks have given a $5 million donation to erect a new center dedicated to promoting community service and acts of kindness.
+The 10-story “Flacks Chessed Tower” will be located in the heart of Jerusalem next to the Machaneh Yehudah open-air market.